 This command may be used as a query to read the output channel text label, or as an update to set the label.
 The output channel is specified by using the address syntax.
-Addresses must be in the range 1 to 24.
+Addresses must be in the range 1 to 12 (applies to line outputs 1 - 12 only, conferencing outputs 13 - 15 and PA outputs 16 - 17 are excluded).
 The data type is string, with a limit of 15 characters.